Funding from building projects

-Round 2 2018/2019 is now open for applications.
-Submit your Section 106 grant application form (DOCX, 80KB).
-Round 2 applications must be submitted by Monday 24th September 2018.
-Grant application guidance notes (DOCX, 1.1MB) have also been written to assist with grant applications.
-We strongly recommend that you refer to these when completing your form but if you have any queries please contact us on firstname.lastname@example.org.
+S106 Application form: Section 106 grant application form (DOCX, 64KB).
+S106 Guidance notes: Grant application guidance notes (PDF, 352KB).
+We strongly recommend that you refer to the guidance notes when completing your form.
+If you have any queries please contact email@example.com.

 Section 106 funding is available to those parishes who have seen large scale developments over recent years.
-The funding available is made up of developer contributions paid over to Harborough District Council.
-Parishes who currently can apply for Section 106 funding are:
+Parishes are informed of available contributions on a quarterly basis.

 All applications go through an 8 to 10 week grant process, with the final decision being taken by the Executive Sub Committee.